 We have a vision and a drive to identify and rescue those who are trapped in the travesty of human trafficking.
-We want to raise awareness and provide training to front line professionals to see as many individuals identified in Scotland as we can.
+We want to raise awareness to as many individuals identified in Scotland as we can.
 We have a passion to see slavery ended in Scotland in our life time.

 We are committed to expanding and developing our services to see the long lasting recovery and restoration of many more individuals who have found themselves in very dark situations.

 “All it takes is for someone to go first, to search and reach out, to bring light to the darkness”

 Searchlight Scotland is governed by our Board of Trustees who seek to ensure the best interests of the charity and are involved in all types of management decisions.

 Service users are supported by our team of Case Workers and Support workers who will meet with them regularly to ensure that not only are their current needs being met but that they are progressing in their own personalised development plan towards independent living.

 We believe in promoting respect, dignity and honour whilst building working

 relationships built on trust and honesty.
 This is practised at all times in order

 for our clients and staff to be treated appropriately and professionally.